 Stripe Width The number of disk drives across which the data are striped.

-Striping Segmentation of logically sequential data, such as a single file, so that segments can be written to multiple physical devices in a round-robin fashion.
-This technique is useful if the processor can read or write data faster than a single disk can supply or accept it.
-While data is being transferred from the first disk, the second disk can locate the next segment.
-Data striping is used in some modern databases and in certain matching to prevent reflections, e.g., a 50 ohm resistor connected across the end of an Ethernet cable.
-SCSI chains and some LocalTalk wiring schemes also require terminators.
+Striping Segmentation of logically sequential data, such as a single file, so that segments can be prevent reflections, e.g., a 50 ohm resistor connected across the end of an Ethernet cable.